 This extraocular muscle helps move the pupil away from the body’s midline.
-It’s also responsible for horizontal movement, similar to the medial rectus muscle.
+It’s also responsible for the horizontal movement, similar to the medial rectus muscle.
 The difference, however, is that the lateral rectus is responsible for abduction while the latter controls movement toward the body’s midline.

 2. Medial Rectus